nuxt-modules/i18n/docs/content/en/options-reference.md

 ## `baseUrl`

-- type: `string`
+- type: `string` or `function`
 - default: `''`

 The fallback base URL to use as a prefix for alternate URLs in `hreflang` tags.
 By default VueRouter's base URL will be used and only if that is not available, fallback URL will be used.

 Can also be a function (will be passed a Nuxt Context as a parameter) that returns a string.
 Useful to make base URL dynamic based on request headers.

 <alert type="info">